LapisLiozuli/Transcripts-of-QuiltMC-Dev-Meeting/TranscriptQDM_20220409.md

 Also, **Glitch**, just to make sure, there's a little bit more stuff that wasn't covered in that PR.
 It's the fact that there's the ModContainer class that is used in the API so far.
 And the issue is that it's using the Fabric Loader one, and what's intended is for the Quilt Loader one to be used.
 So it also means that once we go on Quilt there will be an API breakage.
 So every mod that is currently using QSL, if you touch the register, like the resource pack, or resource loader, if you use the Quilt entrypoints, it'll break.
 Because there's a famous ModContainer class there.
 If anyone wasn't aware, now you're aware, but yeah.

 The last thing is, QSL and Fabric API. ~~High priority~~ that gives Fabric API API ~~surface~~, while ensuring that it works with QSL.
 Because of some mods that have been production-testing with that.
 There was an incompatibility that was discovered with Continuity.
 It was fixed, so that's really good.
 There's some bug reports that are a bit obscure.
-So currently we don't know if it's really because of QSL stuff, or if it's because of jar-in-jar issues.
+So currently we don't know if it's really because of QSL stuff, or if it's because of Jar-in-Jar issues.
 So some stuff we'll have to be ~~contacted~~ with the QSL-FAPI ~~future currently~~ in the mods folder.
 But hopefully that'll help us to fix some maybe unseen bugs before Beta, so that'll be really, really nice.
 But at the same time, Beta is a time where there still can be bugs.
 But it's still better if there's not many bugs.

 O/w, I think that's all, aside from the usual reminder that we're still looking for people.
 Especially for Fabric API-QSL, because currently I'm the only one maintaining it.
 Which is a bit, how to say, exhausting.
 So if people are interested in maintaining that library, that would be really, really cool.
 Someone showed up, which is really nice, but otherwise if we can get more people to make sure that it's maintained and doesn't get left behind from upstream that'll be really, really cool.
 Otherwise I think I said all the things that needed to be said.
 Think we can go over to the next project.